-- (1) Determination of Product and PROCESS Requirements HOW do you determine KEY product and WORK PROCESS requirements? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
+- (1) Determination of Product and PROCESS Requirements HOW do you determine KEY product and WORK PROCESS requirements including PLANET FRIENDLY approaches? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
 What are the KEY requirements for these WORK PROCESSES? - (3) Design Concepts HOW do you design your products and WORK PROCESSES to meet requirements?
-HOW do you incorporate new technology, organizational knowledge, product excellence, CUSTOMER VALUE, consideration of risk, and the potential need for agility into these products and PROCESSES?
+HOW do you incorporate new technology, organizational knowledge, product excellence, PLANET FRIENDLY approach, CUSTOMER VALUE, consideration of risk, and the potential need for agility into these products and PROCESSES?